StableCoder/cmake-scripts/README.md

 #### Example 3: Target added to the 'ccov' and 'ccov-all' targets

 ```
-add_code_coverage_all_targets(EXCLUDE test/*) # Adds the 'ccov-all' target set and sets it to exclude all files in test/ folders.
+# Adds the 'ccov-all' target set and sets it to exclude a specific
+# file and all files in test/ folders.
+add_code_coverage_all_targets(
+  EXCLUDE non_covered.cpp
+  LCOV_EXCLUDE test/*
+  LLVM_EXCLUDE test/.*)

 add_executable(theExe main.cpp non_covered.cpp)
-target_code_coverage(theExe AUTO ALL EXCLUDE non_covered.cpp test/*) # As an executable target, adds to the 'ccov' and ccov-all' targets, and the reports will exclude the non-covered.cpp file, and any files in a test/ folder.
+# As an executable target, adds to the 'ccov' and ccov-all' targets, and
+# the reports will exclude the non-covered.cpp file, and any files in a test/ folder.
+target_code_coverage(theExe AUTO ALL
+  EXCLUDE non_covered.cpp  # a file path which applies to both backends
+  LCOV_EXCLUDE test/*   # the GCC/lcov backend excludes by glob
+  LLVM_EXCLUDE test/.*  # the clang/LLVM backend exclude by regext
+  )
 ```

 #### Example 4: Hook all targets